Who's on third?1 of 12

 But Image started with a big idea – that all of its creators’ individual series could cross over and share connections despite being wholly, independently owned by their creators.
 Spawn, Youngblood, Savage Dragon, Shadowhawk, Witchblade and more shared important connections among their stories that built a rich world that felt totally unique compared to Marvel and DC, and which spoke to fans in a way that other comic books at the time could not.

 Now, though most of those classic Image titles still exist in some capacity, they aren’t as connected as they once were.
-Invincible was the last to carry that banner currently, although that series came to a close this year.
+Invincible was the last to carry that banner currently, although that series recently came to a close.

 1 of 12